Restricted Service Licence

-A UK Restricted Service Licence (often called an RSL), is typically granted to radio stations and television stations broadcasting within the UK to serve a local community or a special event.
+A Restricted Service Licence (often called an RSL) is a type of broadcast licence typically granted to radio stations and television stations broadcasting within the United Kingdom to serve a local community or a special event.
 Licences are granted by the broadcasting authority Ofcom (formerly the Radio Authority and the Independent Television Commission, respectively).

 History

 In 1972, the Independent Broadcasting Authority was created and given responsibility for regulating independent television and radio services in the UK.

 Over time, the demand for local services increased, and finally prompted an Act of Parliament to deregulate the respective industries and facilitate new long-term and short-term broadcast licences.

 In 1990, the Broadcasting Act 1990 became law, and led to the establishment of two licensing authorities: the Radio Authority to license new radio services and monitor existing licences, and the Independent Television Commission, to license new short-term television services.

-While the 1990 act proved successful, licensing procedures to this day remain restrictive compared to those in other countries.
+While the 1990 act proved successful, licensing procedures remained restrictive compared to those in other countries.

 In 2004, the Radio Authority and ITC were folded into the Office of Communications.
 Today Ofcom handles all licensing for frequencies used by television and radio services.

 Until May 2015 short-range broadcasts and wireless links, and other programme makers frequencies were licensed by JFMG (Joint Frequency Management Group), owned by Arqiva.
-In May 2015 Ofcom made the decision to end the contract with Arqiva and to insource the existing services.
+In May 2015 Ofcom made the decision to end the contract with Arqiva and to in-source the existing services.

 Radio

 Short-term RSLs are typically broadcast on low-power FM (1 W–25 W) or AM (1 W) and can generally last a maximum of 28 consecutive days and can only be applied for twice in twelve months with four complete months separating the two broadcast periods (and only once in twelve months inside Greater London) by the same applicant/group.

 They are generally used for special events, sporting events, religious festivals, student radio, hospital radio or to trial a radio project in preparation for an application for a permanent licence.
 Long-term RSLs (typically broadcast on low-power AM, but more recently in remote areas on low-power FM as well) are used for radio stations broadcasting to closed areas of private land such as university campuses and hospitals.
-They can be compared with the Low-power broadcasting movement in the United States.
+They can be compared with the low-power broadcasting movement in the United States.
+Channel Travel Radio broadcast a travel news service using a Long-term RSL licence along part of the M20 motorway in East Kent.
+The service operated on 107.6MHz from 1995 to 2000.

-A number of stations that ran several RSL broadcasts in the 1990s and early 2000s have since gone on to run full-time community radio stations.
-The first FM RSL was operated by Radio Thamesmead from the 23–24 July 1988.
+A number of stations that ran several RSL broadcasts in the 1990s and early 2000s have since gone on to run full-time radio stations.
+The first FM RSL license was issued on 5th July 1988 to Radio Thamesmead (south-east London) for the Thamesmead Town show on the weekend of 23–24 July 1988.
+The license fee was £700 for the transmission on 104.3MHz at 1W ERP.
 The station later obtained a full-time license operating as RTM Radio.